 Step 5: Now that Rev. Board has helped you identify your unmet needs, you and Rev. Board will begin to find ways to meet your needs, which will not cause you harm or harm your family and loved ones.

-MTT and Rev. Board choose E-Therapy (online therapy) to help heal fellow survivors.
+MTT and Reverend Sherri L. Board, PhD, choose E-Therapy (e-mail therapy) to help heal fellow survivors.
 Rev. Board believes, especially for adult survivors of childhood abuse who may be experiencing a lot of shame, that meeting with her online via E-therapy causes one to feel freer and able to disclose more freely his or her memories, thoughts, and feelings than meeting face-to-face.
 E-Therapy is simply less intimidating and more convenient.

 During your scheduled sessions with Rev. Board, you will communicate back and forth via e-mail to reach the goals discussed above.